gunjan1831/Food-Mantra/README.md

 # Food-Mantra
-</h3><p> This is a Django  Based Website which aims at promoting health awareness and perks of healthy eating .It gives a knowledge about various food items that we consume on daily basis.
+</h3><p> This is a Django  Based WebApp which aims at promoting health awareness and perks of healthy eating .It gives a knowledge about various food items that we consume on daily basis.
 Check out for details!</p> </h3>

 ![Main Page](https://user-images.githubusercontent.com/55911274/121298032-d8ddb400-c910-11eb-8ffc-e0488dd0e656.PNG)